livebud/bud/Readme.md

 Recent discussions: [Reddit](https://www.reddit.com/r/golang/comments/uoxocj/bud_the_fullstack_web_framework_for_go_developers/), [Hacker News](https://news.ycombinator.com/item?id=31371340), [Twitter](https://twitter.com/golivebud)

+# Real-World Projects

+- [Bass Loop](https://github.com/vito/bass-loop): a CI/CD stack for https://bass-lang.org/.
+- [Welcome Page](https://github.com/livebud/welcome): Bud's welcome page is written in Bud.

-# How did Bud come into existence?
+# History of Bud

-I started working on Bud 2 years ago after seeing how productive people could be in [Laravel](https://laravel.com/).
+I started working on Bud in April 2019 after seeing how productive developers could be in [Laravel](https://laravel.com/).
 I wanted the same for Go, so I decided to try creating Laravel for the Go ecosystem.
 However, my first version after 6 months needed to scaffold many files just to get started.
 If you are coming from [Rails](https://github.com/rails/rails) or Laravel, you may shrug and consider this as pretty normal.

 Unfortunately, I have been spoiled by the renaissance in frontend frameworks like [Next.js](https://nextjs.org/) that start barebones but every file you add incrementally enhances your web application.
 This keeps the initial complexity under control.